ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 We write this book through the process of learning llvm backend and contribute back to llvm open source project.
-We think this book cannot exists in traditional paper book form since only few number of readers interested to read this llvm backend book even there are many paper published books in concept of compiler.
+We think this book cannot exists in traditional paper book form since only few number of readers interested in study llvm backend even there are many paper published books in concept of compiler.
 So, this book is published via electric media form and try to match the Open Document License Expection [#]_.